 Why is it that marble scratches easier than quartzite?
 Is quartzite harder than granite?
+Why is it important to note natural stone strength when choosing your stone?
 To first begin to answer these questions, quarries and stone suppliers begin with the Mohs Hardness Scale to help classify a natural stone.

 What is the Mohs Hardness Scale?